 Albrecht vonArnim, Director

 Applicants are expected to have a background in the biological, physical, or computational sciences.
-Requirements for admission are one year of general biology or the equivalent; two years of chemistry, including one year of general chemistry and one year of introductory organic chemistry with laboratory; one year of calculus; one year of physics; at least 8 hours in cognate sciences related to the program; a combined GRE score of 1800 for the verbal, quantitative, and analytical sections is highly desirable; three letters of recommendation; and a minimum grade point average of 3.0 out of 4.0.
+Requirements for admission are one year of general biology or the equivalent; two years of chemistry, including one year of general chemistry and one year of introductory organic chemistry with laboratory; one year of calculus; one year of physics; at least 8 hours in cognate sciences related to the program; a GRE score; three letters of recommendation; and a minimum grade point average of 3.0 out of 4.0.
 Course work in genetics, cell biology, and computer sciences is advantageous.
 Superior students, deficient in one or more of the above requirements, may be admitted at the discretion of the program admissions committee.
 Deficiencies will be made up as a part of the courses taken by the individual student.

 Barry D. Bruce, Interim Director for the Plant physiological and genetics concentration